-If you're reading this and you desperately want to get on that list because you really want to work with us for Detailed Custom Plans or Full Custom Plans and you don't want to miss out, please go to our contact us page and reach out.
+If you're reading this and you desperately want to get on that list because you really want to work with us for and you don't want to miss out, please go to our contact us page and reach out.
 Tell us a little bit about your project and it would be great if you could include your desired time frame.
 We will set up a time to chat on the phone to learn a little more about your project and give you a chance to ask questions.
 We do have qualifications for getting on the waitlist simply to ensure the list stays as accurate as possible.
 Things such as you really plan on building and you'll be ready to go when we are.
 I also like to give "homework" so you can be researching a few things between now and getting started that will help you be better prepared and the more prepared you are the more smoothly the process goes. :)

 COVID-19 ADVISORY NOTICE: How is COVID-19 affecting how we do business? - We are not holding in-office meetings for the foreseeable future.
 All have been shifted to virtual. - We are limiting site visits and handling on a case by case basis.
 If site visits are necessary, masks are required unless outside where distancing is possible. - Remodels and additions may not be accepted at this time, depending on case numbers and specific situations.
 We hope you understand and are doing everything we can to operate safely!